eaneatfruit/Aggro/README.md

-# Aggro
+# AggressorCollection
-A collection of useful aggressor scripts.
-All credits due to its authors.
+Collection of awesome Cobalt Strike Aggressor Scripts.
+All credit due to the authors